 Toxicology of Inhaled Ultrafine Particles and Engineered Nanomaterials

-This research focus has naturally led to our work with engineered nanomaterials.
+This research focus naturally led to our work with engineered nanomaterials.
 The research commonalities between UFP and nanomaterials are numerous, including the kinetics of tissue distribution following exposure, mechanisms of response related to oxidative stress, particle-protein interactions, and the physicochemical characteristics of the particles that determine response.
-Our research aims are met by using a combination of animal and cell culture models as well as detailed particle characterization.
+We use a combination of animal and cell culture models as well as detailed particle characterization to better understand the potential health effects of these materials.
+This research is intended to inform occupational health protections during the production and use of nano- and advanced materials.